JStans12/professional_skills/learning-to-pair.md

 * Define your own expectations in a working relationship
 * Apply strategies to hold your partners accountable
 * Demonstrate how to address broken expectations
-* Describe how to give each other feedback

 ##Deliverable: